Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Get the parameters of the device, you must get the device parameters before operating the device
+     Get the parameters of the device, device parameters must be acquired before operating the device

 【Function】
      /**